The Gordon Smith and Vincent Wright Memorial Prizes

-Taylor & Francis and the Editors of West European Politics are pleased to announce the winners of the Gordon Smith and Vincent Wright Memorial Prizes for articles appearing during 2019, Volume 42.
+Taylor & Francis and the Editors of West European Politics are pleased to announce the winners of the Gordon Smith and Vincent Wright Memorial Prizes.
 The Prizes were first established by Mr. Frank Cass and the Editors in 2000 as a lasting tribute to Vincent Wright, both for his scholarship and as editor of West European Politics over many years.
 Following the death of Gordon Smith, who had co-founded the journal and served as co-editor until his death in late 2009, the decision was taken to rename the Prizes.

-The value of each Prize is £250.
+The value of each Prize is £250 and winning articles are made free to access for a year.
 All full-length articles in the relevant volume are eligible.
 Any of the major areas of comparative European politics, government and public policy, including the analysis of single countries from a comparative perspective, are considered.
 Both Gordon Smith and Vincent Wright especially encouraged the work of younger scholars who had not previously published.
 Accordingly, in making the award of one of the Prizes, preference may be given to articles written by early-career academics.